Connect AWS to StackGuardian

 StackGuardianIntegrationRole, then click Create Role. - Copy the Role ARN — you will need it in the next step.

-Step 2.
-Create the Connector in StackGuardian
+2. Create the Connector in StackGuardian

-Click Create to finalize the connector.
+- Click Connect & scan to finalize the connector.

-OIDC Identity Provider (recommended)
+OIDC (recommended)

 This method uses OpenID Connect (OIDC) federation to allow StackGuardian to authenticate to AWS using temporary credentials — no long-lived secrets required.